oppie81/ansible_terraform_workshop/README.md

 - deploy_website.yml.
 This playbook will dpeloy a website Have a look at the playbooks in this repo to get a sense of what they do.

 Create a Job Template for each of these playbooks.
-- The job template to deploy a webserver needs a var called "mode" with a value of "deploy"
--